fishdev20/bike-application/README.md

 # Bike application Helsinki

-An excercise of Solita Dev Academic 2022
+An excercise of Solita Dev Academic 2022.

 ## Installation

 Run project in local

 #### Backend
+ *Note:
+ - .env file will be attached to the application email, Please download and paste it into /backend/ folder.
+ - Please also paste the journeys file as well as station.csv in the project folder.

 ```bash
   cd backend